Calm forest path – supporting nervous system regulation through somatic therapy

 Man walking on the beach feeling at peace and joyful after a SE session.

-If you’re ready for support that includes your body, your mind, and everything you’ve been carrying, this is a place to begin.
+This work supports change that feels integrated.
+It is not just momentary relief, but deeper shifts in how your body and mind respond.
+If you are ready for support that includes your body, your mind, and everything you have been carrying, this is a place to begin.

 I’m also licensed in Illinois and see clients across the state, including Chicago.